Wynn Resorts: Economic performance

 In 2017 CNBC reported that Wynn's stock was up 44% for the year and that Wynn's Macau operations were the leading US-based resorts there.

-Wynn resorts continued to operate during the pandemic while requiring employees who chose not to receive a COVID-19 vaccination to submit weekly test results for the virus; employees were paid during this time, including a make-whole for tipped employees.
+Wynn resorts continued to operate during the pandemic while requiring employees who chose not to receive a COVID-19 vaccination to submit weekly test results for the virus; employees were paid during this time,with added commensurate compensation for tipped employees.
 The company temporarily suspended its dividend in response to liquidity issues during the pandemic; the divided was reinstated in May 2023.
-Shortly after pandemic restrictions were lifted in the United States and in Macau, the company began a recovery of revenues and profits.
+Following the lifting of pandemic-related restrictions being lifted in the US and in Macau, the company began increasing revenues and profits.

 Union relations

 47% of Wynn's American employees are unionized.
 The largest union of Wynn employees is the Culinary Workers Union which agreed to delay automatic contractual wage increases for its members during the COVID-19 pandemic.
 In 2023 the union reached a new five-year agreement with Wynn which provided pay raises for the employees and was approved with 99% of the vote.